 - Place the rice in a large mixing bowl.
 Add the warmed beef, vegetables and mangoes.
 Pour in the dressing.
 Toss lightly.

-- Spoon the rice salad into shallow bowls.
+- Spoon the Asian-style spicy and tangy beef and rice salad into shallow bowls.
 Serve with slices of lemon or lime.